-You may also claim WPA if you were pregnant when your husband died, or you were pregnant after fertility treatment when your civil partner or wife died.
+You may also claim WPA if you were pregnant when your partner died, or you were pregnant after fertility treatment when your partner died.

 You cannot claim WPA if you:

-- were divorced from your husband, wife or civil partner when they died
+- were divorced and no longer living with your partner when they died

-- remarry or are living with another person as if you’re married to them or as if you’ve formed a civil partnership
+- have remarried or are living with another person as if you’re married to them or as if you’ve formed a civil partnership

-- were over State Pension age when you were widowed or became a surviving civil partner – you may be able to get extra State Pension
+- were over State Pension age when your partner died – you may be able to get extra State Pension

 - are in prison